Adam262/NodeSchool/readMe.md

-These are my answers to the excellent Nodeschool.io tutorials.
+These are my solutions to the excellent Nodeschool.io tutorials.

 Get started on a problem set by installing the source command-line exercises at: http://nodeschool.io/;